As described in the article Configuring Data Sync from Salesforce to Zendesk:

 Although the following example deals specifically with account-syncing, a similar method can sync Contacts or Leads.
 While this explanation includes the creation of a new custom field within Salesforce, a checkbox field is not required for this method.
-The only requirement is that a non-formula field is present in SFDC and mapped within Admin Center which can be modified in bulk to trigger the streaming API event on which the sync is based.
+The only requirement is that a non-formula field is present in SFDC and mapped within Admin Center which can be modified in batches to trigger the streaming API event on which the sync is based.

 Here are steps to sync many records quickly using two built-in SFDC tools:

 - Create a custom checkbox organization field in Zendesk called Sync with Salesforce.

 - Create a checkbox account field in Salesforce called Sync with Zendesk with a default value of False.

 - Map the two fields to each other in the Admin Center:

 - Create a report in SFDC that includes two pieces of information:

 - The Sync with Zendesk account-field from step 2